-World’s fisheries are having a huge impact on our environment and mankind in general.
+World’s fisheries are having a huge impact on our environment and the well-being of mankind in general.
 Bycatch, over-fishing, destruction of the habitat are a few examples of the effects of modern fishery politics.

 Some examples that we as consumers are rather not confronted with:

-- to harvest 5kg of shrimps 90kg of other seafood are caught as bycatch,
+- To harvest 5kg of shrimps in some cases 90kg of other marine life is caught as bycatch.

-- Bluefin tuna are almost extinct as are 2 other tuna species; in the Northsea tuna are extinct already,
+- Bluefin tuna is almost extinct as are 2 other tuna species.

-- farm fish are mostly predator fish (salmon, tuna) that need at least 7 kg wild fish to grow 1 kg.
-So it does not solve the over-fishing problem,
+- Farm fish are mostly predator fish (e.g. salmon, tuna) that need wild fish to grow.
+So fish farms do not solve the over-fishing problem.

 The most important reason fish is supposedly healthy is the fact that it contains the essential Omega-3 and Omega-6 fatty acids.
 However fish does not make these acids itself but receives it from the algae it eats.
-These algae are available in eco-supermarkets or through the internet. (e.g. (www.noble-house.tk) – Amanprana-Okinawa-Omega 3,6,7,9).
+These algae are available in eco-supermarkets or you can buy them online (e.g. https://www.noble-house.tk/en/products/food/okinawa-omega).

 Mankind would improve its health and environment by eating less fish and getting the essential fatty acids directly from eating algae oils.
 And if you persist to eat fish, fish guides for your area can help selecting the ecological better and more durable caught fish.
 Note – yet these guides are a snapshot.
 The scarcity of species can change rapidly over time since most fish stocks are under continuous threat.

 Fish guide the Netherlands: http://www.goedevis.nl/